Efficient Sensor Placement from Regression with Sparse Gaussian Processes in Continuous and Discrete Spaces: Method

-Our Greedy-SGP approach has a few interesting similarities to the mutual information (MI) based sensor placement approach~\cite{krauseSG08}.
+\textbf{Comparison with Mutual Information:} The Greedy-SGP approach has a few interesting similarities to the mutual information~(MI) based sensor placement approach by \cite{krauseSG08}.
 The MI approach uses a full GP to evaluate MI between the sensing locations and the rest of the environment to be monitored.
-The MI based criteria shown below was used to greedily select sensing locations:
+The MI-based criteria shown below was used to greedily select sensing locations:

-where $\mathbf{X}_m$ is the set of selected sensing locations, and $\mathcal{S} \backslash \mathbf{X}_m$ is the set of all candidate locations in the environment excluding the current sensor locations $\mathbf{X}_m$. \cite{krauseSG08} used a Gaussian process (GP) with known kernel parameters to evaluate the entropy terms.
-The SVGP's optimization bound based selection criterion to obtain discrete solutions using the greedy algorithm is equivalent to maximizing the following:
+where $\mathbf{X}_m$ is the set of selected sensing locations, and $\mathcal{S} \backslash \mathbf{X}_m$ is the set of all candidate locations in the environment excluding the current sensor locations $\mathbf{X}_m$.
+A Gaussian process (GP) with known kernel parameters was used to evaluate the entropy terms.
+The SVGP's optimization bound-based selection criterion to obtain discrete solutions using the greedy algorithm is equivalent to maximizing the following:

-The first KL term measures the divergence between the variational distribution $\phi$ over $f_i$ (the latent variable corresponding to $\mathbf{x}$) given the latents of the inducing points set $\mathbf{X}_m$, and the exact conditional given the training set labels $\mathbf{y}$ (the conditional uses the training set inputs $\mathbf{X}$ as well).
+The first KL term measures the divergence between the sparse distribution $q$ over $f_i$ (the latent variable corresponding to $\mathbf{x}$) given the latents of the inducing points set $\mathbf{X}_m$, and the exact conditional given the training set labels $\mathbf{y}$ (the conditional uses the training set inputs $\mathbf{X}$ as well).
 The second term acts as a normalization term that measures the divergence between the exact conditional over $f_i$ given the latents of the inducing points and the same given the training labels.
+Please refer to Appendix~\ref{sec:theory} for the derivation of Equation~\ref{eq:vfe_delta_greedy}.

-A key difference between our approach and the MI approach is that we use the efficient cross-entropy (in the KL terms) to account for the whole environment.
+A key difference between the Greedy-SGP and the MI approach is that we use efficient cross-entropy (in the KL terms) to account for the whole environment.
 In contrast, the MI approach uses the computationally expensive entropy term $H(\mathbf{x}|\mathcal{S} \backslash \mathbf{X}_m)$.
 However, the overall formulation of both approaches is similar.
 We validate this empirically in the experiments section.